Shakeb100/RiskAssessmentTool/README.md

 ## How does it work?

-The bank selects a number of questions based on the the tool's criteria based questions
+The bank selects a number of questions based on the the tool's criteria based questions.

 - If the number of selected questions is greater than 75% of the total number of questions, the assessment score is "Critical" ⚠️
 - If the number of selected questions is greater than 50% the assessment score is "High Risk" 🔴